lanylow/genshin-utility/README.md

 A simple helper tool for Genshin Impact that allows you to change the FPS limit, disable fog, change field of view and display current frame rate. **The keybind used to close the menu is INSERT**.

-## Disclaimer

-This is not working for 2.7 yet, wait for an update.

 ## Usage

 1. Download and extract binaries from the [latest release](https://github.com/lanylow/genshin-utility/releases).